tausif3/trex/README.md

 # T-Rex

-### A real-time monitoring tool for celery with configuration support for receiving events in real-time via webhook/websockets.
+### A monitoring tool for celery with support for receiving events in real-time via webhook/websockets.

 ![baby drago](../main/baby_dragon.jpeg)